jshin96/TT_Spin_Correlation_Study/README.md

 ```
  * This will give NANOGEN root files, then move onto the NANOAOD-Tools Part
 ## NANOAOD-Tools Part
+ * exampleModule.py is the file that determines the analysis.
+ * keep_and_drop_input.txt and keep_and_drop_output.txt determines the branch that goes into the analyzer and what branch remains in the output file.

 ```
 $ cd ..